keimlink/django-project-package-template/README.md

 _Tip: If you want to create the project in your current working directory use `.` as directory argument._

+## Testbed

+A testbed to quickly test the project template can be found in the separate [django-project-package-template-testbed](https://github.com/keimlink/django-project-package-template-testbed) repository.

 ## License

 Distributed under the [3-Clause BSD License](https://opensource.org/licenses/BSD-3-Clause).